 CAUTION: Using a natural fiber, like cotton, for the pillow is critical as other man-made fibers like fleece and such will catch on fire in the microwave.

 For added fun and function, I sewed a pillow case with a soft green linen.
 That way it can be removed before microwaving and washed when needed.
 Before stitching it closed, I added two strips of heavy duty hook and loop to both the pillow and the tray.
-I used my Hot Glue Gun and these strong Glue Sticks to attach the hook side to the tray bottom.
+I used my hot glue gun and glue sticks to attach the hook side to the tray bottom.
 The loop strips were sewn on to the pillow case with my sewing machine.

 Making ties is simple, just measure the length you want and add 2″.
 Cut the ties to be 2″ or wider.